Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • diabetes;

-The etiology of cerebrovascular accident lies in the development of atherosclerosis and hypertension.
+The etiology of cerebrovascular accidents lies in the development of atherosclerosis and hypertension.
 A sharp increase in pressure affects the structure of the arteries and can provoke a rupture, which leads to an intracerebral hematoma.
 Mechanical damage to the skull can also contribute to the development of the disease.

 • constant fatigue;